Prepper First Aid Kit: Complete Checklist & Guide

 - Multiple kits optimized for home, vehicle, and bug-out situations rather than a single general-purpose box.

-20 Essential Items in a Prepper First Aid Kit and Their Uses
+20 Essential Items and Their Uses

 - CAT Gen 7 tourniquet — stops life-threatening extremity bleeding in seconds when applied correctly.